hendersonmersedes/Splunk-O11Y/README.md

 <p>
 <ul>
 <li><strong>Monitoring</strong> - analyse and understand the data about the health and performance of your system</li>
-<li>Observability - quality of software services, platforms, and products that llow you to understand how systems are behaving.
+<li>Observability - quality of software services, platforms, and products that allow you to understand how systems are behaving.
 Makes investigating and disagnosing problems easier.</li>
 <li><strong>Why Use Observability?</strong> User experience, Improve incident response, KPIs and other business metrics, improve engineer agility</li>
 <li>"Keeping an eye on things"</li>
 <li>Problems are identified based on expected behavior of factors</li>